DNN Modularization via Activation-Driven Training: Empirical Results

-Achieving highly compact modules is another one of \approach's key goals.
-The average module sizes, as defined in Section~\ref{sec:evaluation_methodology}, are 8.84\% and 21.34\% for \approach and MwT, respectively.
-The average module overlaps of \approach and MwT are 5.41\% and 19.01\%, respectively. { We also conducted an empirical study to examine overlap between modules across different layers.
-Our results show that there is substantial weight overlap between modules in initial layers; this overlap decreases significantly as we move towards higher layers.
+We also conducted an empirical study to examine overlap between \approach's modules across different layers.
+Our results show that there is substantial weight overlap between modules in initial layers; this overlap decreases significantly as we move toward deeper layers.
 For instance, in the VGG16-CIFAR10 model, the average weight overlaps over total weight of a layer between module-pairs are more than 99\% for the first three convolutional layers but less than 0.15\% in the last three convolutional layers.
-This indicates that modules share a substantial set of hidden units in the initial layers, which is typically known to capture low-level features (e.g., edges and corners)~\cite{liu2016towards}.
-In contrast, each module has a more distinct, class-specific set of hidden units in the higher layers to represent more abstract, class-specific concepts (e.g., bird or cat). }
+This indicates that modules share a substantial set of hidden units in the initial layers, which is typically known to capture low-level features (e.g., edges and corners in input images)~\cite{liu2016towards, alexnetmodel}.
+In contrast, each module has a more distinct, class-specific set of hidden units in the higher layers to represent more abstract, class-specific concepts (e.g., bird or cat).